AEO and GEO Optimization Guide

 The first part of the page matters most

 If your main point shows up early, it’s more likely to be pulled into the context window used to generate an answer.
+If it’s buried halfway down, it may never be seen at all.

-This is why long, meandering intros are a problem now.
-Not because they’re bad writing, but because they delay the signal.
+This is why long, meandering intros are a problem now — not because they’re bad writing, but because they delay the signal.

 Why direct answers beat clever intros